AmiraAli23/Pandas-Assignment-1/README.md

 <img width="316" alt="Screen Shot 2022-03-20 at 4 14 53 PM" src="https://user-images.githubusercontent.com/99091066/159184200-135de143-ed26-4444-8a07-056837fe5f04.png">

 The custom portfolio has a high sharpe ratio, second to Algo 1.
 Paulson & CO and Tiger Global management both had negative values.
-Compared to the S&P, All portfolios except the negatives, outperformed.
+Compared to the S&P, all portfolios except the negatives, outperformed.